diane-lee-byte/tech-portfolio/docs/about.md

 title: About
 ---

+I am Diane Lee, a Business Operations Manager and Data Engineer at Cisco.
+I am constantly walking the thin line between technical and non-technical problems.
+Reach out to me if you need a sounding board on your operational issues.
 You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you